Six Killed Amid Outbreak Of Severe Weather Days Before Christmas

 Negligence is defined generally as the failure to exercise due care in a manner in which a reasonable or prudent person would do in similar circumstances.
 In the instance of inclement weather, it means that drivers need to exercise the due care that is appropriate for inclement weather.
 This means for example, that if it is snowing, a reasonable person would put on snow chains, drive more slowly, or follow other cars further than they normally would.
 You should also put emergency supplies such as antifreeze in your car because drivers are responsible for equipping their vehicles with the accessories that make their car more suitable for those specific driving conditions.
 In some instances, the reasonable action would also not be to drive and wait for the storm to pass.
 In other words, severe storms do not always erase one’s civil liability in an accident.

-Nashville Car Accident and Personal Injury Attorneys
+Nashville Car Accident and Personal Injury Lawyers

 Immediately after a car accident, it is important to contact a lawyer right away.
 The law office of Calhoun Law, PLC will initiate an independent accident investigation for all victims of negligent drivers.
 We are well versed in handling complex car accidents and insurance claims and will aggressively pursue all legal claims you may have.
 We are here to fight for your rights and the compensation you deserve.
-If you have been in a weather-related accident, contact our Nashville accident and personal injury attorneys today.
+If you have been in a weather-related accident, contact our Nashville accident and personal injury lawyers today.
 Consultations are free and confidential.